 Your Training Description

-Youth workers don’t need to become experts in eating disorders but should know how to recognize warning signs of common types of eating disorders.
+Eating disorders are on the rise.
+They can affect anyone but adolescence is a common age of onset.
+You don’t need to become an expert in eating disorders but should know how to recognize warning signs of common types of eating disorders.
 Learning how to refer a young person for an eating disorder assessment could save their life.
+Learn about the different types of eating disorders, intervention strategies, and current treatment approaches available.
+Gain knowledge and skill to support a young person struggling with an eating disorder.

 Your Learning Objectives